Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Hartree--Fock approximation in a confined plane-wave basis

 \section{Hartree--Fock approximation in a confined plane-wave basis}

-To implement the Hartree--Fock approximation to nuclear bound states, we represent the single-particle states in a basis made of plane waves confined in a cube centered at the center-of-mass of the nucleus, to which we add the nucleon spin projection $\sigma = \pm \dfrac 1 2$ on a chosen axis (here the $z$ axis) and the isospin projection $\tau = \pm \dfrac 1 2$.
-It was first considered by van Dalen and M\"uther~\cite{vanDalen14_PRC90} (at least in Nuclear Physics) and more recently in Refs.~\cite{Dao20_PhD,Dao20_APhysPolBSupp13}, however we summarize here essential aspects.
+To implement the Hartree--Fock approximation to nuclear bound states, we represent the single-particle states in a basis made of plane waves confined in a cube, of edge length $L$, centered at the center-of-mass of the nucleus, to which we add the nucleon spin projection $\sigma = \pm \frac 1 2$ on a chosen axis (here the $z$ axis) and the isospin projection $\tau = \pm \frac 1 2$.
+This representation was first considered by van Dalen and M\"uther~\cite{vanDalen14_PRC90} (at least in Nuclear Physics) and more recently studied in details in Refs.~\cite{Dao20_PhD,Dao20_APhysPolBSupp13}.
+Here we summarize in this section its essential aspects.